yochannah/carpentries.org/_posts/2022/03/2022-03-02-incubator-lesson-spotlight-intermediate-research-software-development-in-python.md

 ## Lesson Progress

-All the lessons have been completely written and piloted in 3 workshops.
-We are doing final checks for language, diagram and snapshots and code output consistency, and finalising instructor notes.
-It is ready for reuse by the community and can be either delivered in code-along setting or as self-learning course.
+All the lessons have been completely written and piloted in 5 workshops, including one time in an industrial setting.
+We are currently working on finalising instructor notes.
+It is ready for reuse by the community and, while the course be delivered in a code-along setting, we have found it works best as a self-learning course for learners with previous programming experience, with helpers in attendance to aid learners where necessary.

 ## How You Can Help Develop This Lesson